 - With regard to health and medical matters, there is a strong working partnership between the house and medical staff.
 Boarding staff and the medical centre work closely together to support students' wellbeing.
-This includes: - o Clear communication and training in respect of OCMs and prescribed medication, and accurate records of issue, using the relevant books provided and monitored regularly by the nursing team. - o Training in first aid and the provision of emergency medical kits, fluid spills kits etc.

-- Regular meetings where confidential information relevant to student welfare can be shared.
-Attendees include the Director of Boarding, houseparents, medical centre team, counsellor, SEND coordinator and DSL. - o Information sharing about student absence for medical appointments. - o Working together to provide education about healthy lifestyles eg food and nutrition, avoiding injury, avoiding infections, sexual health, mental health. - The house is a safe place for students.
+This includes: - o Clear communication and training in respect of OCMs and prescribed medication, and accurate records of issue, using the relevant books provided and monitored regularly by the nursing team.
+Medical Tracker will be in use March 2025. - o Training in First Aid and the provision of emergency medical kits, fluid spills kits etc. - o Regular meetings where confidential information relevant to student welfare can be shared.
+Attendees may include the Director of Boarding, houseparents, medical centre team, counsellor, SEND coordinator and DSL. - o IPC meetings where staff from different areas of the school may be brought together to discuss a particular pastoral concern with the Pastoral Team - o Information sharing about student absence for medical appointments. - o Working together to provide education about healthy lifestyles eg food and nutrition, avoiding injury, avoiding infections, sexual health, mental health. - The house is a safe place for students.
 Staffing rotas ensure that houses are supervised and that adults are available to students at all times.
-Except in an emergency, no house should be left unattended by an adult 'on duty'.
+Except in an emergency, no house should be left unattended by the member of staff on duty.
 House 'duty phones' ensure a member of the house team is always contactable.
-Staff ensure that: - o All students are registered at the appropriate times and that their whereabouts accounted for - That the physical security and safety of the house is carefully monitored eg ground floor windows locked at night; magnetic locks operating correctly; regular fire alarm testing, window restrictors checked routinely, PAT testing carried out etc. - o Visitors to the school who are not wearing badges are challenged and escorted. - o Clear instructions about fire procedures are given to students at the beginning of each academic year and regular drills are carried throughout the term. - o Students have access to the numbers of the House mobile, reception, the independent listener.
+Staff ensure that: - o All students are registered at the appropriate times and that their whereabouts accounted for. - o That the physical security and safety of the house is carefully monitored e.g. ground floor windows locked at night; magnetic locks operating correctly; regular fire alarm testing, window restrictors checked routinely, PAT testing carried out etc. - o Visitors to the school who are not wearing badges are challenged and escorted. - Clear instructions about fire procedures are given to students at the beginning of each academic year and regular drills are carried throughout the term. - o Students have access to the numbers of the House mobile day and night, and the independent listener.
 Other helpline numbers are clearly available, including Childline and the Children's Commissioner for England. - Exeats are monitored, recorded and permission sought where appropriate or in doubt, from parents/guardians.
 See Parents Handbook.